wikihoops/wh-weekly/_posts/2020-09-14-playoff-basketball-is-about-weaknesses.md

 The **Clippers** - **Nuggets** series stands as the last bastion of the second round.
 Game 7 will take place the same day as the first Eastern Finals game and the chips are down to see if the Clippers can play with intensity over 2 halves.
 Doc Rivers might live to regret it if he doesn't keep Harrell in the bench - the 6MOTY should not play a single minute against Jokic.
 The Lakers patiently await the team that emerges victorious.

-### In Focus: The Whispers in Milwaukee Have Turn to Screams
+### In Focus: The Whispers in Milwaukee Turn to Screams

 _The regular season is about your strengths but the playoffs are about your weaknesses_.
 I'm paraphrasing Nate Duncan but it's a valuable quote that could not apply more to the fallen contenders and Giannis Antetokounmpo himself.